mavryk-network/GoMavryk/examples/mempool/README.md

-## Observe the Tezos Mempool
+## Observe the Mavryk Mempool

-Use MvGo to watch the mempool for new operations.
+Use GoMavryk to watch the mempool for new operations.

 ### Usage